Yoon Ahn

-Yoon Ahn is a Korean fashion designer.
-She studied graphic design at Boston University and graduated in 1998.
-She is known as the creative director of her brand Ambush and as Dior Homme's jewelry design director.
+Yoon Ahn is an American businesswoman and fashion designer.
+She studied graphic design at Boston University and graduated in 2000.
+She is known as the creative director of her brand Ambush and as Dior Men's jewelry design director.
 Ahn is currently based in Tokyo, Japan.

 Biography

-Before the final launch of Ambush, Ahn founded multiple design companies.

-After graduating from college, Ahn co-founded the Ambush Design Company in 2002, a creative design organization where she created original album covers for her husband, Verbal, and other performing artists.
+In 2002, Ahn co-founded the Ambush Design Company, a creative design organization where she created original album covers for her co-founder, Verbal, and other performing artists.
+In 2003, Ahn moved to Tokyo.
+In 2006, Ahn co-founded jewelry brand Antonio Murphy & Astro.

-In 2003, Ahn moved to Tokyo with her family where she and her husband laid the groundwork for their future jewelry line.

-Shortly afterward, in 2004, Ahn co-founded jewelry brand Antonio Murphy & Astro.

 She designed couture jewelry and accessory pieces for hip-hop contemporaries under the Antonio Murphy & Astro line.

-Ahn started to gain recognition within the fashion industry as mainstream celebrities such Kanye West famously donned her AMBUSH 'POW!' pendant, among other creations.

-Through such high-profile connections, Ahn was introduced to other designers including Virgil Abloh and Kim Jones.

-In 2008, Ahn and Verbal officially launched their joint high fashion jewelry label Ambush.

-In 2018, Ahn was appointed as the new Dior Homme jewelry line designer by then Dior creative director Kim Jones.
+Ahn started to gain recognition within the fashion industry as mainstream celebrities such Kanye West donned her AMBUSH 'POW!' pendant.
+Through such connections, Ahn was introduced to other designers including Virgil Abloh and Kim Jones.
+In 2012, Ahn and Verbal officially launched their joint high fashion jewelry label Ambush.
+In 2018, Ahn was appointed as the new Dior Men jewelry line director by then Dior creative director Kim Jones.
 She made her official debut at the Spring/Summer Paris men's fashion week.

 Ahn has stated that she does not have a unique fashion genre that she adheres to.
-Her fascination with pop art references can be seen throughout her designs for both Ambush and Dior Homme.
+Her fascination with pop art references can be seen throughout her designs for both Ambush and Dior Men.
 Bold, gold, and/or metal jewelry mixed with themes referencing American and Tokyo hip-hop fashion styles remain consistent within her avant-garde designs.